LEAP-at-Chapman/Intro-to-Model-Checking-with-Spin/README.md

 The official webpages of [Spin](https://spinroot.com/spin/whatispin.html) have much information of general interest (highly recommended).

 To follow the exercises, you need to install Spin.
-Last time, I didnt have to follow the [installation instructions](https://spinroot.com/spin/Man/README.html), I just run (on macos):
+Last time, I ignored the [installation instructions](https://spinroot.com/spin/Man/README.html) and just run (on macos):
 ```
 brew install spin
 ```